 In your opinion, what makes a good Cabin Attendant?

 To be a good Cabin Attendant, you need great people skills.
 You need to be able to read people.
 Are they jittery/nervous?
 Do they want to be left alone?
 Do they want to know your life story (often passengers do!)?
 It is essential to know when to walk away.
-Also, paying attention to detail is so important!
-Making sure a client’s glass is never empty, their space is always tidy, or simply adding a pretty garnish to the snacks they may have brought.
-Remembering facts about their family doesn’t hurt either.
-Remembering a birthday or other significant date and giving them well wishes when you see them next creates excellent rapport.
+Also, paying attention to detail is important; making sure a client’s glass is never empty, their space is always tidy, or simply adding a pretty garnish to the snacks they may have brought.
+Remembering facts about their family, remembering a birthday or other significant date and giving them well wishes when you see them creates excellent rapport.

 What was your most memorable moment with Global Air Charters?

-I’ll never forget performing in my very first stand-up comedy show via Zoom from a hotel room while on the road and seeing roughly 85% of my colleagues in attendance’.
+I’ll never forget performing in my first stand-up comedy show via Zoom from a hotel room while on the road and seeing roughly 85% of my colleagues in attendance.
 I was still a little new to the company, but they came and cheered me on.

 The most fun I’ve experienced on the job was our trip to Afghanistan and Kazakhstan.
-They are two places in the world I never thought I’d go, and it was thrilling to land at both locations.
+They are two places in the world I never thought I’d go to, and it was thrilling to land at both locations.

 What do you like to do when you aren’t flying?